 Like most of the world's stock markets, the UK's has been on a stellar run during the last five years, especially the shares of smaller and medium sized companies.
 In fact, the iShares FTSE 250 exchange traded fund (a passive fund that tracks a basket of medium sized companies) has grown by 98.2% - only 27 funds beat that.

 So should you just put your money in a cheap tracker fund?
-That's one option SharePad can help you research.
+That's one option ShareScope can help you research.
 Another is to take control of your own money and become your own fund manager.

-SharePad enables you to be your own fund manager.
+ShareScope enables you to be your own fund manager.
 It's not easy but if you follow a few simple rules you can beat many professionals and build up the size of your nest egg.
 You need to possess a lot of different characteristics to be a good money manager but I can think of three that are essential:

 However, we've decided to do more than just provide you with a useful bit of investment software.
 On top of that we are providing all users with a Step-by-Step Guide to Investment Analysis to help you understand all the numbers you'll encounter and how to put them to good use.
 We'll also be writing lots of helpful and topical investment articles which you'll find here on our website.
-So if you are a growth investor, value investor, looking for dividend paying shares or want to buy bonds or funds we've got it all covered with SharePad.
+So if you are a growth investor, value investor, looking for dividend paying shares or want to buy bonds or funds we've got it all covered with ShareScope.

 Why the free tools on your broker's website aren't good enough